European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 [UK](Visualization/UK/UK_map_A2.html)

 <div class="alert alert-block alert-info"> <b>NOTE</b>
-Interested in the spatial data to explore results?.
+Interested in the spatial data to explore the results?.
 The cyclenetworks are available in GeoPackages format, and can be accessed in the cyclenetworks folders in the <a href="https://european-cyclists-federation.github.io/another-page.html"> Metadata page </a> .
 </div>

 ##  Cycle tracks surfaces

   > **Definition**
 > <div style="text-align: justify"> The ratio of cycle tracks to main roads, is an indicator of road coverage by cycle infrastructure.
 Only cycle tracks length was used in the numerator.
-While the road network used in the denominator was calculated by adding main roads.
+The road network used in the denominator was calculated by adding main roads.
 The different types of surfaces were grouped according to European Certification Standard (ECS) criteria.
 Please visit our methodology section to obtain more insights on the data processing.</div>
 <br>

-The left barchart ilustrates the top 20 countries with highest ratios of cycle tracks over main roads.
-The right barchart ilustrates the share of surface type found in the cycle tracks.
-Each color represent the share of different infrastructure types.
-By hovering the mouse, aditional information is displayed.
+The left bar chart ilustrates the 20 countries with highest ratios of cycle tracks over main roads.
+The right bar chart ilustrates the share of surface type found in the cycle tracks.
+Each colour represent the share of different infrastructure types.
+By hovering the cursor, aditional information is displayed.
 <br>

 <iframe src="Images/Cycle tracks ratio and surface.html" height="500" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

-The [map](Visualization/Europe_map_B.html) presents the ratio of cycle tracks over the main roads.
+The [map](Visualization/Europe_map_B.html) presents the ratio of cycle tracks to main roads.
 The map is coloured to represent the magnitude of the metric of interest.
-By hovering the mouse over the area of interest the tooltip will display the main metrics.
-Similarly, the size of the dots is proportional to the cycle tracks infrastructure.
+By hovering the cursor over the area of interest the tooltip will display the main metrics.
+Similarly, the size of the dots is proportional to the total length of cycle tracks infrastructure.
 By clicking on the circles, a bar plot with the surface types will be displayed along with a link to explore the details.
 <br>

 <iframe src="Visualization/Europe_map_B.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

-If you dessire to access a more detailed map per country please click in any of the following links:
+If you want to access a more country-specific detailed map, please click any of the following links:

 [AL](Visualization/AL/AL_map_B.html)
  |